rgurrala/CarGiant/README.md

                                               steps to execute the test

--install an IDE (preferable intellij, as the project has been developed on it)- -set up java and maven environment variables-
+-install an IDE (preferable intellij, as the project has been developed on it)

+-set up java and maven environment variables

--install git and set the path under intellij/file/settings/version control/git- -set up SDK under intellij/file/project structure/project settings/project-
+-install git and set the path under intellij/file/settings/version control/git

+-set up SDK under intellij/file/project structure/project settings/project

-set up SDK under intellij/file/project structure/platform settings/SDKs-
+set up SDK under intellij/file/project structure/platform settings/SDKs

--install cucumber-java plug in-
+-install cucumber-java plug in

--check out the project from the git hub repo-
+-check out the project from the git hub repo

                                                   project structure